snorkel-team/snorkel-tutorials/README.md

 cells in sequence.

 Alternatively, you can run the tutorial as a script by calling `python3` on the corresponding `.py` file directly (e.g. `python3 spam/01_spam_tutorial.py`).
+The `.py` source files are written in [Jupytext `percent` format](https://jupytext.readthedocs.io/en/latest/), and contain the same content as the notebooks.

 ## <a name="tutorials-index"> Tutorials Index </a>